Trams in Europe: Estonia

 In Estonia, trams are used only in the capital, Tallinn.
 There has been a growing tram network in Tallinn since 1888, when traffic was started by horse-powered trams.
 The first line was electrified on 28 October 1925.
 Estonian-built electric trams were also used, with some gas-powered trams having been used in the 1920s and 1930s.
 The last part of the system to be electrified was the spur to Kopli in 1951, which was also converted to double track at the time, and was connected to the rest of the network in 1953.

 From 1955 to 1988, German-built trams were used.
 The first Czechoslovak-built tram arrived in 1973.
 In 2007, 56 Tatra KT4SUs, 12 KTNF6s (rebuilt KT4SUs) and 23 second-hand KT4Ds trams were in use.
 There are four lines, with total length of tramlines 39 km.
 Plans have been in the works since the late 1970s to open a light rail line from one of the suburbs, Lasnamäe, to the city centre.

 In 2017, an extension was opened to Tallinn Airport.
 This is the first extension to the network since 1955, when the stretch to Ülemiste district was lengthened.

-The track and electrical systems have also undergone major work to enable the system to accommodate 20 new vehicles delivered by CAF in 2016.
+The track and electrical systems have also undergone major work to enable the system to accommodate 20 new low-floor trams delivered by CAF in 2016.